csorgyu/uda_capstone/project_files/README.md

 As a preparation for the project I have created a baseline model on my own computer, to manage my expectations about the prediction excercise.
 As the dataset is not huge (300 observations in total), this was easily managable on a single worsktation.
 From this perspective the dataset does not set challenges in dataset sizing, sampling, management perspective.
 From the other side it can be easily attached to the git repository as it is the case in this project.
+More on the dataset can be read in Dataset overview

 During baselining I was experimenting with Random Forest and XGBoost models.
 Random Forest is a good, well interpretable, robust model for non-linear problems, scaling does not impact the model much.
 XGBoost is currently a widely used model, can de used with linear base models and tree based too, I was opting for the second.
 It iterativerly corrects weak predictors through boosting rounds.